mymggithub/Stock-Calendar-Bot/README.md

 # Stock-Calendar

-I build this because of this video originally [Synergy Traders #10.2: "Best Options Strategy We’ve EVER Used!" with Matt Choi](https://www.youtube.com/watch?v=lVIdj3P9Dfc).
+I build this because of this video: [Synergy Traders #10.2: "Best Options Strategy We’ve EVER Used!" with Matt Choi](https://www.youtube.com/watch?v=lVIdj3P9Dfc).

 #### Disclaimer: I am not clamming that I know the formula used in Matt Choi program, nor is this meant to give finacial advice.
 This is more only out of interest of data mining and data analisist.